FacebookTwitterLinkedInYouTube

 Recently Tricom has begun to offer a new telephone plan where those in the Dominican Republic can call New York, or anywhere in the U.S., and be charged at local dialing rates.
 This development is a clear indicator of the progress of telecommunications in the Dominican Republic.

-Cable services in the DR are provided by a variety of companies.
+Living in the Dominican Republic - Cable TV Cable services in the DR are provided by a variety of companies.
 These companies offer both English and Spanish language television, plus a variety of shows in other languages.
 Also, the channels come from not only the Dominican Republic but also the United States and Europe.

-If you can afford the service, there is also satellite television available from various sources.
+Living in the Dominican Republic - Satellite TV If you can afford the service, there is also satellite television available from various sources.
 Once you purchase the satellite dish the vendor will provide you with details on installation and maintenance.

-This is available in either ‘dial up’ or ‘flash’ which is similar to broadband and is only from Codetel.
+Living in the Dominican Republic - Internet This is available in either ‘dial up’ or ‘flash’ which is similar to broadband and is only from Codetel.
 Flash is available in a number of speeds with the price increasing proportionally.

-Whilst there is a mail service through most of the towns, business mailing addresses are used extensively and various express delivery services such as UPS and FEDEX operate widely.
+Living in the Dominican Republic - Mail Service Whilst there is a mail service through most of the towns, business mailing addresses are used extensively and various express delivery services such as UPS and FEDEX operate widely.
 Within the island, Caribe Tours and the Metro Bus service offer a delivery service.

-The electrical supply in the Dominican Republic is based on the US system, 110 and 220 volts at 60Hz.
+Living in the Dominican Republic - Electricity The electrical supply in the Dominican Republic is based on the US system, 110 and 220 volts at 60Hz.
 Most houses and commercial locations have dual voltage.
 This allows for the use of 220 volt appliances such as air conditioners.

 Most computers will work on a varying voltage from 100 – 220 volts and are generally protected from voltage spikes; however for most high cost electrical items such as computers, televisions, etc, it is a good idea to run them through a UPS (uninterrupted power supply) unit.
 These cost around US$30 each and can maintain up to four items.